Mefistosss/sirv-media-viewer-script/README.md

 More about it you can find [here](https://www.npmjs.com/package/load-script2#parentnode-optional)

 #### `promise`

-Returns a promise which resolves to the `sirv` object that was appended to the DOM, or rejects with `err` if any occurred.
+Returns a promise which resolves to the `sirv` object, or rejects with `err` if any occurred.